 According to analyst firm Verdantix, the workspace software industry is innovating at a breakneck pace.
 Facilities teams and corporate real estate professionals have a wealth of buying choices that range from high to low in price, and from multi-layered, full enterprise offerings to more limited, problem specific functionality.
 Analytics platforms that calculate building utilization are one of the most beneficial innovations in the space management software category.
 Understanding employee movement is the key to optimal space utilization.
-In this blog post, we will address this trending challenge, and explain how the missing link to employee maximizing productivity and collaboration lies in employee movement and ground-level behavior.
+In this blog post, we will address this trending challenge, and explain how the missing link to employee maximizing productivity and collaboration lies in employee movement in organization and management.

 Software that analyzes data from WiFi access points, badging systems, sensor or people counting technology, and other sources enables organizations to estimate how their costly real estate is being used with 98%+ accuracy.

 With a wealth of smart building technology available, why do space planners for example continue to struggle with accessing the metrics required to make strategic decisions?
 Real estate teams are under tremendous pressure to produce future-proof designs that deliver a cost-effective and agile working space, but utilization data can very quickly become outdated once reports are run or the information doesn’t illustrate the complete picture.

 Below are a few common use cases that we’ve seen many of our clients struggling to solve:

 - Your company’s brand new, multi-million building is only 40% utilized and you don’t know why.

 - You’re considering a major desk reassignment project but don’t have visibility in to where teams spend their time or how they collaborate?